lax0248917/New_Modern_Javascript_Bootcamp/readme.md

 - [x] Initiate the Git Repo for this course
 - [x] Maintain source control through the entirety of the course

-### Sections 1 - 5 were basically review for me.
+### Sections 1 - 6 were basically review for me.
 I had recently learned these concepts in Colt's Web Developer Bootcamp, however, it was mostly in an early version of Javascript.
 This was the first time I was using "let" and "const" as well as template literals and ternary operator.

+*** Starting Section 7 and The World of Loops